Sunday, 6 August 2017

 We made full use of the in-flight entertainment and both watched several films.
 I watched a couple of wee quirky art house films and then decided to watch Moana, the Disney cartoon film set in the Polynesian Islands.
 I thoroughly enjoyed it and the meeting houses, dancing, spiral and fish hook jewellery, scenery and even the men's tattoos were very reminiscent of those of New Zealand - after all the Maori people originally came from the South Pacific Islands.

 The final leg of our journey was from Dubai to Glasgow; our total journey time was 30 hours including the four hours of stops in Melbourne and Dubai - so 26 hours of flying.
-We arrived home at lunch time on Sunday to be welcomed by David and Tom.
+We arrived home at lunch time on Sunday to be welcomed by Davie and Tom.

 Twenty reasons to visit New Zealand in Winter